Can a Hearing Professional Determine Whether Hearing Was Damaged Recently?

 They have a lot of medical training and can treat a wide range of ear, nose, and throat problems, including hearing loss, with medicine and surgery.

-When to Consult an Audiologist?
+When to Consult an Hearing Professional?

 The same goes if you’re experiencing dizziness, tinnitus, hearing loss, or you have some family history of ear-related issues.